MileHacker Logo

 Pilgrimage Sites

-While Virginia has various historical religious sites, there are no specific major pilgrimage sites that are main tourist destinations for general tourism in the immediate Richmond area.
-Tourists can explore local old churches for architectural and historical interest.
+While Virginia has various historical religious sites, there are no specific major pilgrimage attractions that are main tourist destinations for general tourism in the immediate Richmond area.
+Tourists can explore local old churches for relating to architecture and historical interest.

 Local Religious Interest